mountainMath/cancensus/cran-comments.md

+## Update - v.0.1.8

+Minor update of package.
+Changes include:
+* New minor usability features that do not change package internals
+* Addition of minor fixes
+* Replacement of unnecessary references to development-version packages in vignettes where CRAN versions now exist

 ## Update - v.0.1.7

 After initial acceptance, CRAN checks identified an issue stemming from the package using a local cache that writes to the user library rather than R's temporary director.
 Kurt Hornik advised to fix this and to submit an update.